 To see the routes to getting into each of these sectors, take a look at our Career Pathway.

-You could be working in just about any type of company or organisation, for example a construction firm, car dealership, hotel, local council or hospital.
+You could be working in just about any type of company or organisation, for example a construction firm, car dealership, hotel, local council, or hospital.

 There is a large administration and management workforce in the public sector, where you could be working for:

-Again, however, the number of managers, directors and senior officials employed in Scotland fell: 226,800 in December 2021 (compared to 233,700 from the same period in 2020).
+The number of managers, directors and senior officials employed in Scotland saw an increase in 2025 to 247,500, compared to 223,500 in 2024.
+2

 If you are looking for a career in the public sector, the Civil Service offers a number of routes into a career.
 The Fast Stream programme is open to graduates, other department graduate programmes and also apprenticeships.
 Visit the Civil Service website for more information.